 – where numerous temples and shrines are also located.
 Dazaifu Tenmangu Shrine, and Government Office Ruins, and Kyushu National Museum to name a few are among the Kyushu Island’s attractions.

-– is the home for famous attractions like Kawachi Wisteria Garden, Moji Port, Kokura Castle, Toto Museum, Manga Museum, and Spaceworld.
+– is the home of famous attractions like Kawachi Wisteria Garden, Moji Port, Kokura Castle, Toto Museum, Manga Museum, and Spaceworld.

 Is the smallest island in Japan.
 Well known for its famous pilgrimages.
 Religious expeditions or pilgrimages are one of the imprint part of Japanese religious belief.
 This pilgrimage to 88 sacred temples is usually done by foot which could be finished from 30 to 60 days.
 To get here, you can either ride via airplane, train, bus or boat.